 In the 20th century, discoveries in physics have shown the promise of overturning the mechanistic view and supporting the view of nature as a conscious and intelligent partner.
-Physicists since the 1920’s had to question mechanical determinism because of the challenge of quantum mechanics.
-Physicists in the 1970’s and 80’s inferred that reality includes consciousness in an underlying indivisible wholeness, not bound by space or time, echoing the teachings of sages, seers and mystics from ancient times till now.
+Physicists since the 1920’s had to question whether mechanistic principles explained everything because of the challenge of quantum mechanics.
+In the 1970’s and 80’s, physicists suggested that reality includes consciousness in an underlying indivisible wholeness.
+Thus consciousness is not bound by space or time.
+The scientific understanding began to echo the spiritual once again.
+The teachings of sages, seers and mystics from ancient times now give insight into modern dilemmas.

 Biology is not far behind.
 Indeterminacy and chaos in biological systems have supplanted the belief in the clockwork predictability of nature.
 Eminent biologist Rupert Sheldrake has proposed the existence of morphogenetic fields, similar to ancient concepts of angels and spirits, to account for nonlocal patterns of learning and the development of organisms.
-All these discoveries, theories and inferences raise questions about the nature of physical reality that cannot be answered in the realm of science, indicating that the universe and the various systems within it may behave in a conscious, intelligent and purposeful manner.
+All these discoveries and theories lead us to ask the question: Does the universe and the various systems within it behave in a conscious, intelligent and purposeful manner?

-Many hear this as a call to rediscover the intelligence in nature, while others are still conditioned by the belief that seeing is believing.
-Along with wind and radio waves, the spirit and consciousness within and behind all life are also unseen, and it is foolish to dismiss them and their power simply because they are intangible.
+Many hear this as a call to rediscover the intelligence in nature.
+While others are still conditioned by the belief that seeing is believing.
+Along with wind and radio waves, the spirit and consciousness within and behind all life are also unseen.
+It is foolish to dismiss them and their power simply because they are intangible.
 The inferences of scientists and the experience of mystics indicate we are virtually swimming in an ocean of unseen intelligent forces.
 There is nothing in the manifested world that does not participate in that intelligence and we can take this opportunity to align ourselves with it.
 Our belief systems can close our minds to this untapped reservoir or we can build the bridges to reconnecting with it consciously.

 There is no need to limit our explorations to trees, but there are good reasons to begin with them first.
 Florence A. Newhouse in Angels of Nature tells us that next to humans and animals, trees are the greatest life forms on this planet.
 The intelligence of most of them is akin to humans, and often far greater, especially for large and old trees and evergreens.
 As Dorothy Maclean records in To Honor the Earth: Reflections on Living in Harmony with Nature: “Large trees are essential for the well-being of the Earth.
 No other can do the job they do.
 They and humanity each represent the apex of a particular form of life, and you can gain much by association with them.
 It is no accident that the Buddha is said to have found enlightenment under a tree.”